uber/kraken/docs/lazy-pull-streaming-production-plan.md

 2. **Drop the devcluster-only instrumentation** the PoC carried (networkevent wiring, `?stream=1` A/B endpoint, mutex-profile flags, ad-hoc counters).
-3. **Build the genuinely-new production pieces** the PoC skipped, as their own later stacks: cross-cluster index replication (`lib/streaming` + resolver), cold-origin range streaming, tracker partial-aware discovery, per-piece zstd.
+3. **Build the genuinely-new production pieces** the PoC skipped, as their own later stacks: cold-origin range streaming, tracker partial-aware discovery, per-piece zstd.
+A generic, format-agnostic index-replication seam (`lib/streaming` + resolver) is kept as a deferred extension point, not built now — v1 supports stargz only, which needs no separate index blob.

-The whole of **Stack A** (the agent-side streaming path) is what makes a runtime snapshotter lazily pull a real image through a single Kraken cluster. **Stacks B–D are required for production** — the fleet has cold (multi-host) origins, cross-cluster replication, and cold-start swarms — and so get the same declaration-level detail below (§7–§9).
-Only **Stack E** (per-piece zstd) is deferred to a separate, coordinated workstream (§10).
-None of B–D is needed for single-cluster *correctness* (the design doc establishes this for §5/§7), but all are needed before the streaming path can ship to the production fleet.
+The whole of **Stack A** (the agent-side streaming path) is what makes a runtime snapshotter lazily pull a real image through a single Kraken cluster. **Stacks B and D are required for production** — the fleet has cold (multi-host) origins and cold-start swarms — and so get the same declaration-level detail below (§7, §9). **Stack C** (§8) is deferred: format-agnostic by design, but not needed until a lazy format that ships a separate index artifact is adopted.
+**Stack E** (per-piece zstd) is deferred to a separate, coordinated workstream (§10).
+None of B–D is needed for single-cluster *correctness* (the design doc establishes this for §5/§7), but B and D are needed before the streaming path can ship to the production fleet.

 ### Reuse posture